 The process to start trading withTeletrade is perhaps simple enough to be a cakewalk.
 You need to begin by signing up on the Teletrade website.
 It will require you to fill in details pertaining to the credibility and security of your account.

 Once you are done setting up your profile, you must deposit a minimum amount to get started.
-The minimum deposit for a live acocunt with Teletrade is $100.
-You should have a good hold over the nuances of online trading before you set out and trade with real money.
+The minimum deposit for a live account with Teletrade is $100.
+You should have a good understanding of the nuances of online trading before you set out and trade with real money.